 There was no way in hell that I was climbing over the deer fence, which only left me with two options.

-If I went left, I would eventually intersect the Ord Road but it was likely that this would either put me on a coast slope below the deer fence, or present me with a towering ladder stile.
+If I went left, I would eventually intersect the Ord Road but it was likely that this would either put me on a coastal slope below the deer fence, or present me with a towering ladder stile.
 Or – the worst of all worlds – present me with a ladder stile on the coastal slope!

 Regaining the Road